PopulateTools/afct-microsite/_posts/2021-11-02-european-sustainability-reporting-standards-latest-first-peek-into-climate-indicators-for-companies-to-report.md

   climate indicators for companies to report"
 categories: monthly-articles
 date: 2021-11-08T08:32:30.997Z
-intro: "In this article, we first provide an overview of the process and timeline for the development of the European standards as a whole and then move on to explore the content of the first prototype standard published in October on climate reporting. "
+intro: "In previous articles, we have analysed the most important changes included in the EU proposal for a Corporate Sustainability Reporting Directive (CSRD), and presented mounting evidence around the benefits of this reform for business, investors, policy-makers and civil society.
+The most significant novelty is the development of mandatory standards that will accompany the legislation. "
 img: /assets/2111_header.jpg
 img_listing: /assets/2111_list.jpg
 ---